How To Build a PPC Reporting Dashboard to Track Performance

 Start by Creating a PPC Campaign Reporting Dashboard

-2. Choose Your PPC Integrations
+2. Choose Your PPC Integrations (and Google Analytics)

 After you’ve created a campaign for your client, the next step is to connect their PPC integrations.
 An integration will then automatically pull all the relevant data from the platform.
-Aside from the advertising integrations shown below, we currently have 50+ integrations to choose from.
+Aside from the advertising integrations shown below, we currently have 80 integrations to choose from.

-Add PPC Integrations
+PPC Reporting Dashboard Integrations

 3. Add a New Dashboard